Why the Future of Product Design is in the Cloud – CAD and CAE

 - Firstly, with an easy-to-use solution.

-At SimScale we release a new version of our simulation platform every 2 weeks.
+At SimScale, we release a new version of our simulation platform every 2 weeks.
 Often it includes new features, but there is no release without improvements, as our focus is making the product as user-friendly as possible.
 And this was our challenge at the beginning: how can we create a product that is both highly performant and easy-to-use?
-Simulation is very complex and results can easily be misleading.
-One of our partners actually wrote about the topic in this article: When Is It just a Pretty Picture?
+Simulation is very complex and results can be easily misleading.
+One of our partners actually wrote about the topic in this article: When Is It Just a Pretty Picture?
 Tips For a Better Structural Analysis.

 We started by choosing state-of-the-art solvers.
-Among others, the OpenFOAM, Code_Aster, YADE, SU2 open source solvers were integrated into SimScale and the platform was developed to provide a full set of simulation features in one single tool.
-What is unique about it is that it comes with a user-friendly interface, no shell scripts, no coding, no struggle.
+Among others, the OpenFOAM, Code_Aster, YADE, and SU2 open source solvers were integrated into SimScale and the platform was developed to provide a full set of simulation features in one single tool.
+What is unique about it is that it comes with a user-friendly interface, no shell scripts, no coding, and no struggle.
 This massively reduces the expertise required to use it.